SCHENECTADY – One person was killed and two injured following an explosion at a test laboratory in Schenectady on Wednesday morning.

 “They were operating it and something went wrong,” Mareno said.

 Nothing was in the machine at the time, he said.

 “We are deeply saddened by this loss of life,” Briody said in a statement.
 “We grieve for him, his family, and the family of the other victims who were involved.”

 Briody declined further comment, citing respect for impacted families and employees, but said the company will cooperate with all investigations.

 “The well-being of the families and our employees is our primary concern,” Briody said.

 The tank exploded just after 7 a.m. at the business located at 551 Kings Road in the city’s Woodlawn neighborhood.

-Occupational Safety and Health Administration launched an inspection of Innovative Test Systems on Wednesday, as well as the Wynantsville-based Elmhurst Systems, LLC, an agency spokesperson confirmed on Wednesday.
+Occupational Safety and Health Administration launched an inspection of Innovative Test Systems on Wednesday, as well as the Wyantsville-based Elmhurst Systems, LLC, an agency spokesperson confirmed on Wednesday.

-The federal agency has up to six months to complete an inspection, which seeks to determine whether there were any violations of workplace safety standards.
+The federal agency has up to six months to complete an inspection, which seeks to determine whether or not there were any violations of workplace safety standards.